 The university will offer the Parties, or those who may become Parties, Supportive Measures as appropriate and reasonably available, without fee or charge, before or after the filing of a Formal Complaint, including where no Formal Complaint is filed.
 Supportive Measures are designed to restore or preserve equal access to the university’s Education Program or Activity without unreasonably burdening the other Party, including measures designed to protect the safety of all Parties or the university’s educational environment, or to deter Sexual Harassment.

 The following is a non-exhaustive list of Supportive Measures the university may make available:

 The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures.

-The University will maintain as confidential any Supportive Measures provided to the Complainant or Respondent to the extent that maintaining such confidentiality would not impair the University’s ability to provide the Supportive Measures.
+Confidentiality of Supportive Measures.
+The university will maintain as confidential any Supportive Measures provided to the Complainant or Respondent to the extent that maintaining such confidentiality would not impair the university’s ability to provide the Supportive Measures.

 The University may place a non-student employee Respondent on administrative leave during the pendency of the grievance procedure.
 The University may remove any Respondent from the University’s Education Program or Activity on an emergency basis if: